sheb1lmsp/smart_attend/README.md

 ## Conclusion
 Smart Attend revolutionizes attendance management with high accuracy, reduced errors, and improved efficiency.
 It ensures secure, scalable, and user-friendly operations, laying the foundation for smarter educational systems.
 Future improvements will focus on real-time processing and broader adaptability.

-## Screenshots
-(Screenshots of the application can be found in the `screenshots/` directory, showcasing the Admin, Teacher, and Student dashboards, as well as the attendance marking process.)

-## Acknowledgments
-- Submitted by: Mohammed Shebil P (Register Number: U03EC22S0024)
-- Under the Guidance of: Prof. Naga Suma CV
-- Institution: Harsha Institute of Management Studies, Bachelor of Computer Applications (BCA), 6th Semester

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.